piepero/pyosotis/README.md

 ## About the project

-_⚠ This is a prototype and work in progress._
+_⚠ This is a (working) prototype and work in progress._
-_⚠ current status: usable for purely manual to do lists_
+_⚠ current status: usable for manual to do lists and automatic processes that need no arguments to run_

 Pyosotis is (intended to be) a framework for building "interactive asynchronous to do lists" (or checklists) which can lead the user through complex processes requiring multiple sequential or parallel steps.
 Those steps can be either performed automatically or by the user.